pi-star-2025/pi_star/Pi Fundamentals/radio.md

 This indicates that a certain message is being echoed for emphasis.

-When biology starts bringing to life these radio waves, it's said they have "sparked life".
+When biology starts bringing to life these radio waves, it's said to have "sparked life".